JS-goose/template-generator/enhanced-email-prompt.md

 - Links formatted as: [Specific Benefit Description](complete-url)
 - Professional but approachable tone
 - Use quantifiable benefits where available
-- Use "Hi" or "Hello" for greetings (avoid "Dear" as it's too formal for business emails)
+- Use "Hi" or "Hello" for greetings (NEVER use "Dear" as it's too formal for business emails)
 - Do include a subject line unless the user provides their own and then use that one
 - Do NOT include [Your Name] or [Your Position] placeholders - the user will add their signature in Gmail
 - Use proper bullet points (•) for lists, not dashes (-)